-In partnership with the Roberts Environmental Center at Claremont McKenna College, the Hixon Center for Sustainable Environmental Design at Harvey Mudd College is a participant in Energize Colleges.
+In partnership with the Roberts Environmental Center at Claremont McKenna College, the Hixon Center for Sustainable Environmental Design at Harvey Mudd College served as a participant in Energize Colleges from 2016 to 2019.

 Energize Colleges supports colleges and universities to prepare leaders in the new energy economy.
 The goal of the program is to develop students’ knowledge, skills, and experience to effectively evaluate energy career options and transition into the green workforce.

-The program is facilitated by Strategic Energy Innovations, a non-profit dedicated to helping communities embrace sustainability.
+The program was facilitated by Strategic Energy Innovations (SEI) for the program’s first two academic years (2016-17, 2017-18).
+SEI is a non-profit dedicated to helping communities embrace sustainability.
 It is a Workforce Development and Training Program funded by California utility rate payers under the auspices of the California Public Utilities Commission.
 It was created to support institutions of higher education in California in promoting student energy career development through internships and education.